FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 Road Map
 --------
-These are the goals of building the MQTT Demo App as well as a flow chart of how it works:
+These are the goals of building the MQTT Demo App:

 * To upload (or write) and run a small app in the ZumLink IPR Development Environment

 * To interface ZumLink IPR with an IOE-4422 (Serial Base) with sensors connected to the Serial Base, and be able to read the sensors in the ZumLink IPR Development Environment

-* To make this app in ZumLink IPR actuate devices (LEDS in this case) according to a sensor level that is read from the Serial Base
+* To make this app in ZumLink IPR actuate devices (LEDS in this case) according to a sensor data that is read from the Serial Base

-* To wirelessly transfer incoming voltage levels from one ZumLink IPR to another via the MQTT messaging protocol
+* To wirelessly transfer incoming sensor data from one ZumLink IPR to another via the MQTT messaging protocol

-* On the receiving ZumLink IPR, to create a live updating chart of the incoming voltage data
+* On the receiving ZumLink IPR, to create a live updating website-chart of the incoming voltage data

 Hardware Tools
 ~~~~~~~~~~~~~~